jonleighton/focused_controller/README.md

 Classical Rails controllers violate the Single Responsibility Principle.

-Each different "action" has separate responsibilities.
-A `create` action does something entirely different to a `destroy` action, yet they end up lumped into the same object.
+Each different "action" has separate responsibilities: A `create` action does something entirely different to a `destroy` action, yet they end up lumped into the same object.